r0m3c/Tip-Calculator/README.md

 ## Notes

 As to any challenges that I faced in building this app, although I have taken the Intro to App Development class provided by CodePath, I still had trouble understanding all the functions and UI used in this pre-work.
-Specifically, I've never played around with Segmented Controls so that was very fun and challenging.
-The most challenging part was the optional features.
+Specifically, I've never played around with Segmented Controls so that was very fun and challenging trying to navigate how it functions.
+The most challenging part was probably the optional features.
 I took a lot of time trying to try to implement them but I just couldn't get them to work.
-Much of the optionals were up to me so I had to do some research and try to learn as I go, yet that proved to be too difficult for me.
+Much of the optional parts were new to me so I had to do some research and try to learn as I go, yet that proved to be too difficult for me.
 In short, this project had many obstacles that I had to overcome, some I did, others I didn't, but you learn from your mistakes.
+This will definitely not be the last time that I touch this app.
+I know I can do so much more with it.

 In terms of the pros that I got out of this project, I now have my very own Tip Calculator on my phone, which I can use at any time.
 Moreover, this project has pushed me to read a 960 page Swift textbook on learning all there is to know about Swift.
 I am up to Chapter 3.5 thus far and I am enjoying it very much.
-It has just motivated more to building IOS apps.
+It has just motivated more to build IOS apps.
 Lastly, I know I have learned many new things that I can use in future apps and I can always come back and update my Tip Calculator App as I learn more about Swift.
 Thank you for this opportunity.

 ## License